New work and a bonfire pop up

 Art installations in nature

-While I was setting up this pop up I was mostly afraid of sparks.
-We’ve all seen camp chairs with small melted holes scattered across them.
+While I was setting up this pop-up, I was mostly afraid of sparks.
+We’ve all seen camp chairs with small, melted holes scattered across them.
 Also, I built a great bonfire.
 It was perfect for a sledding party, but way too hot to set paintings around!

-In the end none of these paintings were ruined.
+In the end, none of these paintings were ruined.

 Art installations in nature